SliTaz-official/slitaz-wiki/en/cookbook/bootscripts.rst

 The first file read by the Kernel at boot.
 It defines the initialization script (:file:`/etc/init.d/rcS`), virtual terminals (``tty``\ s) and actions in the event of a reboot or disruption.
-You will find a complete example with accompanying notes in :ref:`SliTaz tools <cookbook slitaztools>`:
+You will find a complete example with accompanying notes in :ref:`cookbook slitaztools`:

 .. code-block:: shell